Petri-Hub/Wenvi/README.md

 <h2 id="About">About</h2>

 Wenvi is a Node.js CLI tool written in TypeScript designed to manage `.env` files in whitelabel applications.
 It simplifies the process of handling environment variables across different subjects and environments, making it easier to manage configurations for various deployments.

+<h2 id="Glossary">Glossary</h2>

+- **Subject:** The entity that requires its own set of environments, in most cases, a company you're working for.
+- **Environment:** A collection of variables that typically represents a stage of deployment such as development or production.

 <h2 id="Features">Features</h2>